CartoDB/documentation/app/content/react/library-reference/basemaps.md

   );
   ```

-  **Tip:** if you use _cra template_, there is a generic `<Map>` component that abstracts away the use of a `GoogleMap` or a Mapbox basemap, and manages its state within Redux, in a very easy to use way.
+  **Tip:** if you use CARTO for React template, there is a generic `<Map>` component that abstracts away the use of a `GoogleMap` or a Mapbox basemap, and manages its state within Redux, in a very easy to use way.

 ### Constants & enums